 Let’s create a PowerShell script that we can deploy to computers.

-The first thing we need to tackle is installing the BurntToast module on our targets.
+The first thing we need to do is install the BurntToast module on our targets.
 We can do this by modifying the Install and Import Module script from the PowerShell-Scanners repository: PowerShell-Scanners/Install and Import Module.ps1 at master · pdq/PowerShell-Scanners (github.com)

 $ModuleName = 'BurntToast'